bahrain-uob/VoiceMate/README.md

 ### Character Pack

 The 3d model in the scene has an animation component attached and has all the states linked to its respective animation clips.
-The model along with the animations were created in Blender, a popular 3D modelling software.
+The model was purchased and animations were created in Blender, a popular 3D modelling software.
 Any other software can be used as well.

 The 3d model also has a script component attached.
 The “AnimationScript” handles all the logic to play animations based on the transcribed text.

 ![Image description](./Images/importing%20bundle%202.png)